jonxly/F5-Tower-iApps/README.md

 4. In the new window that appears, click '+ADD GROUP'
 5. Name your group 'bigips' (this will be references by the playbooks), and select the source 'Manual'.
 Click 'Save'.
 6. On the left-hand side, click on the newly created 'bigips' group, then click the '+ADD HOST' button to the right.
 7. Enter the hostname (assuming your Ansible-Tower serup has DNS configured) or IP Address of the BIG-IP management interface.
-For bigip1.n8lab.local we are using its management IP Address: `10.128.1.128`.
+For bigip1.n8lab.local we are using its management IP Address: `10.128.1.247`.
 8. Click 'Save'
-9. At the top of the window you should now see the inventory hierarchy as: "INVENTORIES \ MYINVENTORY \ BIGIPS \ 10.128.1.128"
+9. At the top of the window you should now see the inventory hierarchy as: "INVENTORIES \ JINVENTORY \ BIGIPS \ 10.128.1.247"
 10. [optional] - you can add more BIG-IP hosts to the 'bigips' group.

 ##Step 2 - Add some credentials for accessing the BIG-IP